otrv4/otrv4/otrv4.md

   OTR data message.
 The user's message in the OTR data message is already encrypted.
 A new MAC tag will be generated and replaced for the message.
 An attacker may use this function to forge messages with a compromised MAC key.

+Impersonate Responder
+  This function takes the long-term secret key of the Identifier as input.
+  It will make the owner of this long-term secret key to pretend to be the Responder by executing the RSig functionality with its keys.

+False Prekey Ensemble
+  This function will return a false Prekey Ensemble for the Identifier.

+Forge with Forge Key
+  This function takes the Ed448 forge long-term key and use it all over the protocol in place of the "honest" Ed448 long-term key.

 Forge Entire Transcript
   The Forge Entire Transcript function will allow one participant to completely